128technology/docs/docs/intro_installation_azure_mist.md

 Once the instance is launched with the correct registration-code, the device will self-onboard to appropriate Mist org.
 The process can take up to 5 minutes.
 The device is visible as Unassigned in the Mist org once onboarding is complete.

-If the device does not show up in the Mist org after 5 minutes, ssh into the instance.
-- Log into the pcli, run `su admin` and then `show mist`.

-- If that does not show the device, drop back to the linux shell and look at the journal for the bootstrapper:
- - `journalctl -u 128T-hardware-bootstrapper`

- And the Mist agent:
- - `journalctl -u 128T-mist-agent`

 ### Network Interfaces Layout

 The _Session Smart Router Template_ deploys a VM for the SSR with three network interfaces.
 The template attaches the network interfaces to the VM in the following order: Public, and Private.
 The network interfaces to be used in Mist configuration are as follows: